A Brief History

 We have previously reported on the “Rivers of Blood” speech and other xenophobic events and would like to remind the British people that they themselves have historically shown up in numerous places where they were the unwanted guests!
 (Colonialism?)

-Your opinions about immigration policies then and now are appreciated, so please share them in the comments, whether you are pro- or anti-immigration.
+Question for students (and subscribers): Your opinions about immigration policies then and now are appreciated, so please share them in the comments section below this article, whether you are pro- or anti-immigration.

 Your readership is much appreciated!